 The ancient Jews were a temperate people—temperate used in the right sense.
 They used light wine as part of the regular diet (1 Tim.
 3:8).
 Jesus, you will recall, was called a wine-drinker (Matt.
 11:19), the charge being not that he drank, but that he drank too much (that, of course, was false, but the charge itself reflects the fact that he did drink alcoholic beverages, such as the wine that was required for use in the Jewish Passover seder).

 The New Testament nowhere says the Jews claimed Jesus should have been a teetotaler.
-Wine was used also at weddings, and our Lord clearly approved of the practice of wine drinking since he made wine from water when the wine was depleted at Cana (John 2:1–11).
+Wine was used also at weddings, and our Lord clearly approved of the practice of wine drinking, since he made wine from water when the wine was depleted at Cana (John 2:1–11).

 Something Mormons seldom refer to is wine’s medicinal uses (Luke 10:34).
 You will recall that Paul advised Timothy to take wine to ease stomach pains (1 Tim.
 5:23).
-Such apostolic admonitions co-exist uneasily with Mormonism’s strictures against wine.
+Such apostolic admonitions coexist uneasily with Mormonism’s strictures against wine.

-Mormons practice tithing, yet would be shocked to learn that in a key Old Testament passage where tithing (the practice of donating 10% of one’s income for religious use) is discussed, God says: "you shall turn [your tithe] into money, and bind up the money in your hand, and go to the place which the Lord your God chooses, and spend the money for whatever you desire, oxen, or sheep, or wine or strong drink, whatever your appetite craves; and you shall eat there before the Lord your God and rejoice, you and your household" (Deut.
+Mormons practice tithing, yet would be shocked to learn that in a key Old Testament passage where tithing (the practice of donating 10 percent of one’s income for religious use) is discussed, God says: “you shall turn [your tithe] into money, and bind up the money in your hand, and go to the place which the Lord your God chooses, and spend the money for whatever you desire, oxen, or sheep, or wine or strong drink, whatever your appetite craves; and you shall eat there before the Lord your God and rejoice, you and your household” (Deut.
 14:25-26).
-We’re also told, "Give strong drink to him who is perishing, and wine to those in bitter distress; let them drink and forget their poverty, and remember their misery no more" (Prov.
+We’re also told, “Give strong drink to him who is perishing, and wine to those in bitter distress; let them drink and forget their poverty, and remember their misery no more” (Prov.
 31:6–7).

 Often when founders of new religions get an idea, they take it to an extreme.
 So Joseph Smith confused the misuse of wine with its legitimate use.
 The Bible does condemn excessive drinking (1 Cor.
 5:11; Gal.
 5:21; Eph.
 5:18; 1 Pet.
-4:3), but the key here is the adjective "excessive."
-This is why Paul says Church leaders must not be addicted to wine (1 Tim.
-3:8).
+4:3), but the key here is the adjective “excessive.”

 Mormonism teaches that practically no one is forever damned to hell.
 Aside from Satan, his spirit followers, and perhaps a half-dozen notorious sinners, all people who have ever existed will share in heavenly “glory.”
 Not, mind you, all in the same heaven.
 There are, in fact, three heavens.

-The lowest heaven is populated by adulterers, murderers, thieves, liars and other evil-doers.
+The lowest heaven is populated by adulterers, murderers, thieves, liars, and other evildoers.
 These share in a glory and delight impossible to imagine.
 Their sins have been forgiven, and they now enjoy the eternal presence of the Holy Ghost.